Effective description of a suspended mirror coupled to cavity light -Limitations of Q-enhancement due to normal mode splitting by an optical spring-: Introduction

-In this study, we consider the optomechanical system consisting of an external input laser (photon) and an optical cavity with a mirror suspended by a beam to include the degree of freedom of a rotational (pitch) mode.
-Although previous studies on radiation pressure applied to the rotational mode~\cite{Solimeno, Sidles, Matsumoto3} exist, to the best of our knowledge, this is the first study on an optical spring system, including pendulum and rotational modes.
-We show that the enhancement of the Q-factor using an optical spring is decreased by a factor of $4.38$ in our model due to normal mode splitting, which is consistent with the experiment~\cite{Matsumoto2}.
+In this paper, we consider the optomechanical system consisting of an external input laser (photon) and an optical cavity with a mirror suspended by a beam to include the degree of freedom of a rotational (pitch) mode.
+Although previous studies on radiation pressure applied to the rotational mode~\cite{Solimeno, Sidles, Matsumoto3} exist, they are not on an optical spring system, including pendulum and rotational modes.
+We show that the enhancement of the Q-factor using an optical spring is decreased by a factor of $4.38$ in our model due to normal-mode splitting, which is consistent with the experiment~\cite{Matsumoto2}.
 We discuss that the quantum control of the pendulum is possible when the mechanical dissipation of the pendulum inversely depends on frequency (structural damping model) considering the reduction factor.
 This study is considered to be one of the milestones toward achieving more accurate control of the macroscopic pendulum in quantum states ~\cite{Schmole,Genes,Lopez,Matsumoto2,Michimura,Miki3,Shichijo}.
-We expect that optically trapped macroscopic mirrors will significantly contribute to the ultimate force sensing and observation of the quantum nature of gravity in optomechanical systems~\cite{Blaushi,Krisnanda,Miao,Datta,Matsumura,Miki2} in association with \cite{Bose,Marletto} and stimulated works~\cite{Miki,Carney,Nongaussian,Sugiyama1,Belenchia,Danielson,Sugiyama2,LG}.
+We expect that optically trapped macroscopic mirrors will significantly contribute to the ultimate force sensing and observation of the quantum nature of gravity in optomechanical systems~\cite{Blaushi,Krisnanda,Miao,Datta,Matsumura,Miki2} in association with Refs.~\cite{Bose,Marletto} and stimulated works~\cite{Miki,Carney,Nongaussian,Sugiyama1,Belenchia,Danielson,Sugiyama2,LG}.

-This study is organized as follows: Sec.
+This paper is organized as follows: Sec.
 II introduces the beam model coupled to cavity light.
 We derive equations of motion, which are solved using a perturbative method.
 In Sec.
 III, we investigate the behavior of background solutions in the steady-state.
 In Sec.
 IV, we analyze the perturbative equations.
-We demonstrate that the perturbative equations yield an effective theory of the pendulum and rotational modes with mode-mixing in the low-frequency region, which enables us to calculate the quality factor with respect to these modes.
+We demonstrate that the perturbative equations yield an effective theory of the pendulum and rotational modes with mode mixing in the low-frequency region, which enables us to calculate the quality factor with respect to these modes.
 Sec.
-V concludes the study.
-Appendix A provides a detailed solution for the steady-state.
+V concludes the paper.
+The Appendix provides a detailed solution for the steady-state.